Ian Sebire - Artist and Writer

-I can't rationalise my affection for all things maritime; it may have been instilled during summer holidays on Guernsey...…..or maybe it's just 'in the blood' (Sebire is a Norman French name meaning 'Sea bright').
+I can't rationalise my affection for all things maritime; it may be a legacy of summer holidays on Guernsey...…..or maybe it's just 'in the blood' (Sebire is a Norman French name meaning 'Sea bright').

 In 2003 I started Sarnia Watercolours (not some obscure anagram of my name but the Roman name for Guernsey, the ancestral homeland and a personal touchstone).
 Commissions came and then I started to supply prints and greetings cards for sale on board Cunard cruise ships.

 As a youngster I visited QE2 at Southampton and vowed someday to be involved with this legendary ship.
-Here I am, in 2008, standing by a display of my paintings on board.
-A childhood ambition fulfilled!
+Here I am, in 2008, standing in the foyer outside the onboard library, next to a display of my paintings.
+It was a wonderful experience and a childhood ambition fulfilled!

 By 2014 I was supplying both Cunard and CMV with prints and cards, whilst also writing articles on passenger liner history, mainly for Shipping Today & Yesterday magazine.

-Changes at the cruise lines meant a change of concessionaires and for me a change of focus.
-Thereafter I concentrated mainly on the writing, more articles and then my first book; 'Masters of the Italian Line: Leonardo da Vinci, Michelangelo and Raffaello', which was published in the Autumn of 2018.
+Changes at the cruise lines meant a change of focus.
+Thereafter I concentrated mainly on writing, with more articles and then my first book; 'Masters of the Italian Line: Leonardo da Vinci, Michelangelo and Raffaello', which was published in the Autumn of 2018.